-Here's a rundown of the Major League Baseball games and series to take place outside the continental United States and Canada.
+Here's a rundown of the regular-season MLB games and series to take place outside the U.S. and Canada.
+(This doesn't count exhibition contests, such as the one the Tigers and Twins played in the Dominican Republic in March 2020).
 Games are separated by country and listed in chronological order.

 March 29-30, 2000: Mets vs. Cubs -- Tokyo Dome